YBoucharat/TP_Coral_2024/README.md

-# TP coral reef dynamics
+# TP coral reef modelling

 ## Description
 Here is given a coral reef construction model (new version of REEF; Husson et al., 2018; Pastier et al., 2019), considering past eustatic sea-level, reef growth, marine erosion and clastic sedimentation of the eroded materials, modelling on an initial linear slope.